 Manly to Spit Walk

 Once you’ve completed the Bondi to Coogee walk, the next level comes in the form of the Manly to Spit walk – although, again, we’d suggest starting at the Spit end so that you can finish on Manly beach.
-This walk has it all: length (it’s around 10km one way), some steep and uneven ground (so maybe leave the thongs at home) and it offers some unbelievable views of the ocean and Sydney Harbour, with several secret beaches along the way (so pack your swimmers).
+This Sydney walk has it all: length (it’s around 10km one way), some steep and uneven ground (so maybe leave the thongs at home) and it offers some unbelievable views of the ocean and Sydney Harbour, with several secret beaches along the way (so pack your swimmers).

-During the migration season, the Manly to Spit can also be a great walk to offer up views of whales passing by Sydney’s east coast, but if you don’t get to see the real thing, then there are Aboriginal rock engravings along the way that provide a great history lesson.
+During the migration season, the Manly to Spit can also be a great walk in Sydney to offer up views of whales passing by Sydney’s east coast, but if you don’t get to see the real thing, then there are Aboriginal rock engravings along the way that provide a great history lesson.

 Bondi to Manly

 This is the big one.
-The Mac Daddy of walks and not one for the ill-prepared or the faint-hearted.
+The Mac Daddy of walks in Sydney and not one for the ill-prepared or the faint-hearted.
 Realising Sydney is home to a number of enthusiastic walkers, the six councils represented along the walk commissioned the building of a walking track from Bondi Beach, all the way round to Manly in the North.
 It’s some 80kms in length – so we’d be impressed if you managed the whole thing in one day – and joins together several previous walking tracks.

 Figure 8 Pools